Paediatric Unscheduled Care Pathways

 Improving communication with community services

 |2.40||The doctor REALLY will see you now: an innovative Paediatric Unscheduled Care Project|

 From idea to implementation: engaging patients and staff, education and training the workforce and collaboating in the community

 Measuring the outcomes: avoiding admissions, improving patient pathways and reducing transfers

 Taking forward the project: assessing how different areas can adapt the service for their needs and how it can develop

 Donald Macgregor, Clinical Lead, North of Scotland Paediatric Unscheduled Care Project and President, Scottish Paediatric Society

 Preventing paediatric admissions

-Designing the PAU pathway in partnership with children and families that use the service
+Designing the PAU pathway in partnership with children and families who use the service

 Outcomes: measuring the impact on inpatient admissions to the wards and patient satisfaction